zype/zype.github.io/_posts/2014-12-04-zobjects-in-the-zype-platform.md

 ![access zobject](http://i.imgur.com/kA0xlr7.png)

 Next, click on 'Add New Actor'.
 You will be prompted to fill out all the information that you laid out when you created your zobject type.
+We have included keyword and description as additional fields that you can leave blank.

 ![insert actor info](http://i.imgur.com/oSewGUE.png)